-When we are experiencing a problem with a product, most of us usually try everything from the internet to trial and error to solve the problem before contacting customer support.
-Why?
-Because honestly, we all dread that long hold on the phone, or the difficulty of email customer care.
+When experiencing a product problem, most of us usually try everything from the internet to trial and error to solve the problem before contacting customer support.
+Having reliable remote support solutions in place can empower users to resolve issues independently and efficiently.

 This doesn’t have to be the case.
 The goal is for your customer care team to be the number one source of information on your product.
-It should be the easy way to solve a problem or inquire on something regarding your products.
+It should be the easy way to solve a problem or inquire about something regarding your products.

 Why Is Customer Care So Important?